Othmane-data/Coffee-Sales-Dashboard-by-Excel/README.md

 ---

 ## Introduction
-This Coffee Sales dashboard was created to help Manager investigate sales of coffee,by Coffee name, country and by Customers names.
+This Coffee Sales dashboard was created to help ManagerS investigate sales of coffee,by Coffee name, country and, by Customers names.
 The data is from my Excel document, which provides a foundation in analyzing data using this powerful tool.
-The data contains detailed information on Order ID,Customer ID,Customer Name,Coffee Type Name etc and essential skills that are presented here.
+The data contains detailed information on Order ID,Customer ID,CustomerS Name,Coffee Type Name etc and essential skills that are presented here.

 ## Dashboard File
 My final [dashboard](https://github.com/Othmane-data/Coffee-Sales-Dashboard-by-Excel/blob/main/coffeeOrdersData.xlsx)